Analysis | In a speech of historic dishonesty, Trump tried to reinforce his long-planned effort to retain power

 Again, this has been the plan for months.
 Two things, though, crippled the ability of the plan to work.

 The first was Trump’s own ineptitude.
-His insistences that he would lose only through fraud and that mail-in ballots were rife with fraud set expectations that he would try this.
+His insistence that he would lose only through fraud and that mail-in ballots were rife with it set expectations that he would try this.
 Then, the second problem: Biden did slightly too well.
 Having states such as Georgia be up in the air and having Fox News — Fox News! — call Arizona for Biden forced Trump into the position of appearing to be behind.
 As any political observer learned during the fight over the 2000 election, being perceived as trailing makes it much harder to argue that you deserve to be the winner.
 No wonder Trump and his team went ballistic at their favorite cable-news network.

 Trump’s allies go along with all of this because it preserves their power.
 Trump’s base goes along with it because they believe him.
 And that’s what makes all of this so dangerous.